mobinapiracha/Election_Analysis/README.md

 * Provide a breakdown of the number of votes and percentage of total votes for each county in the precint.

+The total number of votes and percentage of total vote by county:

+1. Jefferson County received 38,855 votes, which account for 10.5% of the total vote
+2.